sangoma/safepy2/docs/index.rst

 SAFe Python Tools
 =================

-The safepy package provides a set of tools and utilities useful for interacting with SAFe from python.
+The safepy2 package provides a set of tools and utilities useful for interacting with SAFe from python.

 Talking to Products
 -------------------

-The :mod:`safepy.api` library provides a quickly and easy way of getting access to a remote product.
+The :mod:`safe.api` library provides a quickly and easy way of getting access to a remote product.
 It fetches the SAFe specification file and dynamically creates a set of classes to bridge the SAFe object model with a Python one. ::

-    >>> import safepy
+    >>> import safe
-    >>> api = safepy.api('example-profile')
+    >>> api = safe.api('example-profile')

 The resulting api object gives us a well typed window into the product of interest.
 For example, we can look at sip profiles.